Wildlife Watching at Raymond B. Winter State Park

 Although the forests of Pennsylvania have been logged several times, visitors to Raymond B. Winter State Park can step back in time and encounter the forest as it appeared during 1850.
 The 39 acres surrounding the Rapid Run Nature Trail is one of the first State Park Natural Areas.
 Natural areas are set aside “to provide locations for scientific observation of natural systems, to protect examples of typical and unique plant and animal communities, and to protect outstanding examples of natural interest and beauty.”

 When exploring the natural area, look for trees containing large, oval cavities chiseled by the large, black and white pileated woodpecker.
 In the evenings, listen for the “who cooks for you, who cooks for you all” call of the barred owl.
-During spring hikes, a close observation of vernal pools can reveal fairy shrimp, caddisfly cases, and spotted salamander and wood frog eggs.

 A discovery guide, called, “The Shrouded Forest,” describes the one-mile loop trail and suggests activities to explore the trail.
 The guide is available at the park office, Halfway Run Environmental Learning Center, or at the Rapid Run trailhead.
 Visitors will discover: